-Airbnb Experiences can also be a good place to look, just be sure to ask questions and look at reviews before booking. (see more on the pro and cons of Airbnb Experiences here).
+Sites like Airbnb that offer tours can also be a good place to look, just be sure to ask questions and look at reviews before booking. (see more on the pro and cons of Airbnb Experiences here).

 Contribute to a positive cultural impact by making an effort to be friendly with locals!
 Be respectful, learn some of the language, and be open to new foods and experiences.
 Behaving poorly and angering locals by treating their city as your personal playground is poor ambassadorship for your country, and is quite literally not a sustainable way to travel.